jacqinthebox/vagrant-kubernetes/README.md

 ## How does this work?

-Just have a look in the kubernetes-vagrant-install.sh script :)
+Just have a look in the [script](https://github.com/jacqinthebox/vagrant-kubernetes/blob/master/kubernetes-vagrant-install.sh) :)

+## Disclaimer
+Do not use this in production.
+Vagrant boxes are meant for developing and testing.

 ## Resources